Find Hidden Crystals

 A benchtop model for imaging a single plate at a time.
 Best for lab's where throughput is not a concern.

-An integrated model that is built into a ROCK IMAGER 1000 which allows you to store and automatically image up to 940 plates.
+An integrated model that is built into a ROCK IMAGER 1000 allows you to store and automatically image up to 940 plates.
 Two plates can be imaged at the same time - one with visible light and one with SONICC.
-This allows for over 200 96-well plates to be imaged in visible light and more than 40 plates in SONICC in just one day.
+This allows up to 480 96-well plates to be imaged in visible light and more than 96 plates in SHG or UV-TPEF in just one day.

 SONICC - Benchtop: Overview